 - Create a direct link to your Google Business Profile from your website.
 Be sure to use a shortened URL to make the link more accessible.
 The easier it is for people to leave a review, the more likely they will do so.

-One popular method is to set up an email to go out to a customer after they making a purchase.
+One popular method is to set up an email to go out to a customer after they make a purchase.
 The email would thank them for their business and provide a link to leave an online review.
 While this violates policies on some sites like Yelp, this is perfectly acceptable by Google’s rules.
-The email should not steer a customer to a specific review or rating.
-Simply ask them for their honest opinion as a valued and knowledgeable consumer.
+The email should not steer a customer to a specific review or rating but encourage them to leave you a review with their honest opinion as a valued and knowledgeable consumers.

 - Give customers simple, easy-to-follow instructions.
 If the process is confusing, customers will get frustrated and give up quickly.
-Make it as easy as possible.
+So make it as easy as possible.

-- Create touch points everywhere.
-Leave instructions and links to your Google My Business page on your social media profiles and website.
-Also be sure to encourage customers to view your when they visit your store and if they are open to it, to leave their own feedback and review for others to see.
+- Create touchpoints everywhere.
+Leave instructions and links to your Google Business Profile page on your social media profiles and website.
+Also, be sure to encourage customers to review your store when they visit and, if they are open to it, leave their own feedback and review for others to see.